 Advertise the job

 When you advertise a job remember that, by law, you must not use discriminatory language in the description that may exclude potential employees on the basis of race, color, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibility, pregnancy, religion, political opinion, national extraction or social origin.
-Read more about equal employment opportunity and anti-discrimination in the workplace.

 You can advertise the job in a variety of ways.
 These may include placing the Ad on your website, local newspapers, online through a recruitment website, in a trade or industry magazine, through your social media channels(Facebook groups work GREAT) or word of mouth.
 You may also choose to use a recruitment agency to assist you in the process.
 If you decide to use a recruitment agency, talk to your business colleagues or partners to find out whether there is one they recommend.